0x-br0k3n/java/src/Libs/Wrapper Classes/Introduction.md

 ---

 >[!NOTE] Autoboxing
->You can assign a primitive value to its wrapper class object and Java will automatically wrap around or box around sn object on the primitive value, this is called autoboxing.
+>You can assign a primitive value to its wrapper class object and Java will automatically wrap around or box around sn object on the primitive value, this is called autoboxing

 >[!NOTE] Unboxing
->You can assign a wrapper class  object's value to its primitive type and Java will automatically unwrap the object around the primitive value, this is called unboxing.
+>You can assign a wrapper class  object's value to its primitive type and Java will automatically unwrap the object around the primitive value, this is called unboxing

+## Object class
+Object class (in java.lang) is the root of the Java class hierarchy.
+Every class in Java either directly or indirectly extends Object. (i.e. all Wrapper Classes including String are subclasses of Object class)

+## Number class
+The Number class in Java is an abstract superclass in the java.lang package that serves as the base for all numeric wrapper classes.
+It provides a way to treat primitive numeric types as objects and defines common methods for converting between numeric types.
+There are mainly six sub-classes under Number class :
+- Byte
+- Short
+- Integer
+- Long
+- Float
+- Double